 The Ph.D. degree consists of 60 credit hours beyond the master's degree.
 Fifteen to 20 of these hours are devoted to the dissertation.
 In addition to these hours, students must take a first-year examination; demonstrate reading knowledge of two foreign languages or mastery of one language; pass the Ph.D. qualifying examination in two areas; and pass an oral defense of the dissertation.
 The dissertation is a work of original research prepared under the direction of the dissertation committee.
-Creative students may present as their dissertations original works in poetry, drama (including screenplays), or prose fiction.
+Creative Writing students may present as their dissertations original works in poetry, drama (including screenplays), or prose fiction.

-Additional information and requirements may be found in the English Graduate Guidelines, available from the Graduate Office of the Department of English.
+Additional information and requirements may be found in the English Graduate Guidelines, which may be consulted at the Internet site (http://english.okstate.edu).